 All sessions will have an afternoon activity.
 Activities may include tours of resort operations, job shadowing, community service, cultural tours, and excursions.
 The program would meet about once a month on scheduled school break days.
 All sessions will take place at Hualālai Resort.
 Snacks and lunch will be provided.

 This program is available to children of Hualālai community employees, which include Hualālai Investors LLC, Four Seasons Resort Hualālai, and Hualālai Resort contractor employees.
-Employees may be full-time, part-time or casual but must have passed their 90-day probation period as of the application deadline.
+Employees may be full-time or part-time but must have passed their 90-day probation period as of the application deadline.
 Employees who are not parents of children they are applying for must provide documentation of legal guardianship.

 The program is limited to 20 students.
 It is recommended that once enrolled into the program, the student attends all sessions.
 Because enrollment is limited, a student may not be absent for more than two (2) sessions.
 It is the responsibility of the parent or guardian to drop off and pick up a child from the Resort.